JonHenningsson/rain-or-shine/README.md

 ## Setup

 1. Setup FaunaDB integration
+  - Create a new database
+  - Create a new collection User
+  - Create a new index "user_unique_athlete_id", terms = "data.athlete_id", Unique = checked
-  - Create a new database and a SERVER KEY
+  - Create a new SERVER KEY
   - Set environment variable FAUNADB_API_SERVER_SECRET to SERVER KEY

 2. Setup Strava integration